bronsonavila/complete-ruby-on-rails-developer-course-outline/README.md

 ## Overview

 - Outline of [The Complete Ruby on Rails Developer Course](https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course/) by Rob Percival and Mashrur Hossain.
-This is work in progress, and not all lectures will be accounted for.
+This is a work in progress, and not all lectures will be accounted for.
 (Current as of September 2021.)

 ## Content